Molibdenio107/Hackathon-Project/theproclaimers1.0BackEnd/Readme.md

 # Welcome to Team Burners Lee backend project from Hackathon 2022/08/04.
 To set up this side was used Spring Boot, MySQL, JPA, Hibernate to implement Rest API as Web Application to server webpage from our project..

-Was built a Restful CRUD API for a simple Web application to alocate Curstomer Information, addresses (Delivery and billing) and shop cart.
+Was built a Restful CRUD API for a simple Web application to alocate Curstomer Information, addresses (Delivery and billing) and shop customerCart.

 ## Requirements